-- Main pool and learner pool with moveable floors
+- Main and learner pools with moveable floors and changing village

 - Confidence water pool

-- The first Passivhaus leisure centre in the UK
+- The world’s first Passivhaus-certified multi-zoned leisure centre

-- Building Biology IBN best practice guidance in healthy design
+- Building Biology IBN best practice in healthy building design

-- 70% saving on energy costs when compared to a current good practice pool
+- 70% saving on energy costs compared to current good practice

 - 50% reduction in water use

-- Lower maintenance costs due to high quality building fabric
+- Low maintenance costs from high quality building fabric & mechanical systems

 - Resilience against predicted future climate change